PowerLedger/powr/docs/src/developing/programming-model/transactions.md

 and safely handle any possible instruction sequence.

 One not so obvious example is account deinitialization.
-Some programs may attempt to deinitialize an account by setting its lamports to zero, with the assumption that the runtime will delete the account.
+Some programs may attempt to deinitialize an account by setting its sparks (equivalent to lamports) to zero, with the assumption that the runtime will delete the account.
 This assumption may be valid between transactions, but it is not between instructions or cross-program invocations.
 To harden against this, the program should also explicitly zero out the account's data.

-An example of where this could be a problem is if a token program, upon transferring the token out of an account, sets the account's lamports to zero, assuming it will be deleted by the runtime.
+An example of where this could be a problem is if a token program, upon transferring the token out of an account, sets the account's sparks (equivalent to lamports) to zero, assuming it will be deleted by the runtime.
 If the program does not zero out the account's data, a malicious user could trail this instruction with another that transfers the tokens a second time.